Will Metformin Help Me Lose Weight?

 It’s true that Metformin can cause moderate weight loss.
 However, it’s most likely to be a temporary result of the common side effects, such as an upset stomach and suppressed appetite.
 The key to achieving lasting weight loss involves more than just a pharmaceutical approach.
 It requires a psychological shift and a holistic approach to one’s relationship with food.
 Programmes like the My Weigh Less programme offered by Oxford Therapeutics recognise this essential component.

-Since completing her treatment, Jackie has so far lost around just over 70 pounds.
-But the medical news is that she has reversed the previously diagnosed fatty liver disease; after three years, she is finally off the Metformin.
+Since completing her treatment, Jackie Hay, the photo above who we mentioned earlier, has so far lost just over 70 pounds.
+But the medical news is that she has reversed the previously diagnosed fatty liver disease; after three years, she is finally off Metformin.
 She has now been discharged by the endocrinologist and has amazed her doctors and specialists.
 Jackie could hardly believe her own weight-loss story!
+She is with her sister in the photo; Sharon also completed the programme and lost over 50 pounds.

 What is interesting about both Kay and Jackie is that they had both been prescribed and had been taking Metformin for many years, in the case of Kay, for over ten years.
 However, in both cases, their weight continued to increase.
 This would indicate that taking the Metformin did not play a part in their weight loss.
 You can find out more about the award-winning My Weigh Less Programme below.
 You can start today.